ftripier/ftripier.github.io/_posts/2020-10-03-latex-masks-up.markdown

 the dim amber of the city’s night

-the dutiful roar of the unmarked van that entombs us
+the roar of the van

-the vacant stares we make out of the windows
+the stares out of windows

-the unsuspecting faces that cling to us
+the faces that cling to us

-the streetlights that move by too quickly
+the streetlights that move too quickly

-the worms trapped under our skin
+the worms under our skin

-the silence that screams after us
+the silence that screams behind us

-the photographs sometimes held in our gloves
+the photos in our gloves

 the songs we played in better times